wp-plugins/canalplan-ac/readme.txt

 == Changelog ==

+= Version 2.3 12/06/2012 =
+- Fixed the paths for lots of script and http references.
+Serves me right for developing in a folder with the wrong name!

 = Version 2.2 03/05/2012 =
 - Fixed the paths in the admin page so that the menus worked properly.
 Serves me right for developing in a folder with the wrong name!